anika81199/Multiple-Client-Server-System/ReadMe.md

 ## Itinerary of code

-Initially, we learnt to establish the connection between the *server* and *client* using **socket programming**.
-We made a simple chatbot in which the server used to send the exact same message that the client had sent.
-In the next step, we made a program for basic arithmetic-quiz in which the client sent a request for connection and then the server sent a total of 10 questions one after the other to the client and kept track of the marks at every correct or wrong answer.
+Initially, I learnt to establish the connection between the *server* and *client* using **socket programming**.
+I made a simple chatbot in which the server used to send the exact same message that the client had sent.
+In the next step, I made a program for basic arithmetic-quiz in which the client sent a request for connection and then the server sent a total of 10 questions one after the other to the client and kept track of the marks at every correct or wrong answer.
 For every correct answer, the client got +1 mark and for every wrong answer, 0.25 marks was deducted.
-Then we modified this program for multiple clients using the concept of **multithreading**.
+Then I modified this program for multiple clients using the concept of **multithreading**.
 The server opened a new thread for each client and kept track of the marks of each client.
 It closes the program after sending total marks to each of the client.

 ## Program Flow